 Fruits - Capsules 13-20 mm long, brown, finely hairy, explosively dehiscent.

 Flowering - May - September.

-Other info. - This species can be found in the southeastern 1/3 of Missouri.
-This plant can be easily identified in the field by its long, thin calyx lobes and the fact that its flowers are on peduncles.
-It is a striking plant and would do well in cultivation with little care.
+Other info. - This species can be found in the southern third of Missouri.
+Missouri's populations define the northern extent of the plant's range, which extends in a tight band southward into Louisiana and eastern Texas.
+The plant can be easily identified by its long, thin calyx lobes and the fact that its flowers are borne on long peduncles.
+It is a striking plant and would do well in cultivation with minimal care.

 Photographs taken in Minimum, MO., 5-31-03 (DETenaglia); also at Drury-Mincy Conservation Area, Taney County, MO, 5-2-2012 (SRTurner).